-What should employee ownership be in your startup?
+What should startup ownership structure be in your startup?
 Do you know how the math works?

 It’s not very logical to pick a number out of the hat and say my ESOP is 15%.
 Why is it 15%?
 Ideally you ESOP is enough to get you from one round to the other.
 The logical way to size your ESOP is quite basic when you think about it.
 You raise x dollars, you assign y to hiring and z to things like marketing.
 The amount you assign to hiring dictates how many people you can hire and therefore the size of the pool you need.
 Let’s work through that math in two steps.